 The Trustees are aware of the risk that market movements in the years prior to retirement might lead to a substantial reduction in the value of the funds that could otherwise have been built up.
-In setting the Cushon Core default investment strategy the Trustees have included automatic investment risk reduction for members approaching NRA or alternative member selected target retirement age.
+In setting the Cushon Core and Cushon Target Age Funds default investment strategies the Trustees have included automatic investment risk reduction for members approaching NRA or alternative member selected target retirement age.

-In addition the Trustees have made available other investment options on a self-select basis with different risk levels.
+In addition, the Trustees have made available other investment options on a self-select basis with different risk levels.